SFSF99/Dutch-PostNL-Magento-2.x/README.md

 Dutch PostNL (Parcelware) manual rates packages and letters national and international with letter logic, letterbox post (brievenbus pakje post)

-(see link later, the process for adding an extension to Magento 2.x takes some time)
+(questions at <a href="https://community.magento.com/t5/Off-Topic/Topic-for-questions-about-my-free-Magento-1-x-and-2-x-extensions/m-p/60205#U60205">Magento Forum</a>, the process for adding a free extension to Magento Marketplace takes to much time for me)

 PostNL has an own free module the last years.
 So you may use this extension as an shipment module or as a code example to learn from.